WEBR: Adult standards and MOR period

 In 2020, Phillips sold the station to William Yuhnke, who re-launched the station's online presence and began streaming the station on the Internet.
 Yuhnke owns Liberty Yellow Cab, a taxicab service in the Buffalo area.
 One of Phillips's minority partners, Jeffrey Lazroe, sued the station shortly after the sale.
 The station also faces issues with its transmitter, which sits on the property of Superior Lubricants in Niagara Falls, a property that is set to be repurposed; Yuhnke is hoping to find a new site in Niagara Falls but is also talking with interests in North Tonawanda.

 On July 3, 2020, WJJL changed its format to adult standards ending the station's decades-long oldies format.
-It changed its call sign on July 4, 2020, to WEBR, the former call-letters at AM 970 and FM 94.5 in Buffalo.
+It changed its call sign on July 4, 2020, to WEBR, the former call-letters at AM 1340, AM 970 and FM 94.5 in Buffalo.
 The WEBR call letters were previously used in Buffalo from 1924 until 1993.
 Don Angelo, a longtime radio programmer and former part-owner of WBBZ-TV, began as general manager.
 The format change marked the return of adult standards to the Niagara Frontier for the first time since WECK dropped the format in 2017.
-Oldies occupy a six-hour block on Sunday afternoons, four of those hours hosted locally by John Farley, and the other two filled by Wink Martindale's syndicated revival of The History of Rock and Roll.
+John Farley, a carryover from WJJL, continues to host a Sunday afternoon oldies block.